Renaisseen/LogisticsHelperBot/README.md

 # Language
 Written in C# using Google namespace for Direction API usage.
 Replace key for Google API and Telegram token for personal use.
 # HowTo
 Copy project to your local directory, replace tokens in Program.cs, run.
 Go to Telegram, write bot commands.
-REPLY to bot messages to move along algorithm.<br>Currently only one "between" city is analyzed and compared.
+REPLY to bot messages to move along algorithm.<br>Currently only one "between" city among entered will take place in optimal route.
 # Example
 **You**: /analyze<br>
 **Bot**: Enter the starting point (Point A).<br>